newrelic/demo-catalog/README.md

 # Demo Catalog

 This repository hosts a collection of demo stories.
-These demo story can be deployed with the [demo-deployer](https://github.com/newrelic/demo-deployer).
+A demo story can be deployed with the [demo-deployer](https://github.com/newrelic/demo-deployer).

 ## What is a demo story

-In our case a demo story is a set of services that are deployed to show off a particular common use case in a modern micro service architecture.
+A demo story is a set of services that are deployed to show off a particular common use case in a modern micro service architecture.
 All demos are represented as a well defined JSON file that is then passed along to the [demo-deployer](https://github.com/newrelic/demo-deployer).

 ## Deploy your first demo story